exiang/open_hub_wiki/Step-by-Step-Todo-module-Chapter2.md

 	return parent::beforeValidate();
 }
 ```
+EXPLANATION: The code gets the user's id from the browser session and inserts it into user_id variable before the form is validated to be saved later.

-#### Add to navigation
+#### B. Add to navigation
-You may realised there is no easy way to access this page other than from the URL.
+You may realised that there is no easy way to access this page other than from the accessing URL directly.
 It will be more user friendly if we can browse for it from the main navigation system in backend.

-1. Edit `protected/modules/todo/TodoModule.php`, under `getNavItems()`, add:
+1. Edit `protected/modules/todo/TodoModule.php`, under `getNavItems()` and insert the following case:

 ```php
 case 'backendNavService':{